leej3/chronos2/ReadME.md

 - **API Documentation:** [http://localhost:5171/docs](http://localhost:5171/docs)
 - **Access URL:** Configured via `.env` files in the backend and frontend components.

 For further details, please refer to the respective README files linked above and the docker compose files in this directory.
+Note, other services are run depending on the deployment configuration.